-Alese Woolard enters her fourth season at the helm of the MSSU women's soccer program in 2013 after serving four years as an assistant coach on former head coach Trevor Wachsman's staff from 2006-2009.
+Alese Woolard enters her fifth season at the helm of the MSSU women's soccer program after serving four years as an assistant coach on former head coach Trevor Wachsman's staff from 2006-2009.

 In Woolard's third season in 2012, the Lions would get off to a slow start (0-5-1), but Southern would rebound winning three of their next four games defeating Fort Hays State 2-1, and MIAA newcomers Nebraska-Kearney 3-0 and Lindenwood 6-3.
 Finishing the year with a 5-10-3 overall record, the Lions would qualify for their second consecutive MIAA Post-Season tournament thanks to a 1-0 win in double overtime at Northwest Missouri.
 Four Lions would earn All-MIAA honors including senior forward Megan Stueve who would finish her career putting together one of the top individual seasons in MSSU soccer program history finishing the year with a MIAA league-leading 13 goals and 27 points, while ranking third in the conference with 59 shots, including 31 on goal.
 Senior midfielder Candis Clark, senior defender Cortney Sanders and junior forward Tiffany Laughlin were also named All-MIAA honorable mention.

 The 2011 season would see the Lions start 0-7-1 before

 they would tie a school record with five straight wins.
 In that

 stretch Southern defeated Emporia State 2-1, conference rival

 Southwest Baptsist 2-1 (2OT), Fort Hays State 2-1 (OT), Washburn

 2-0, and Missouri Western 2-0.
 The win over Washburn marked

 the second straight year that the Lions have won in Topeka against